Colorado’s first comprehensive stroke center

 Swedish Medical Center is the first comprehensive stroke center in Colorado and the Rocky Mountain Region, as named by the Joint Commission, a prestigious national medical accreditation organization.
 This certification recognizes the advanced technology, staff and training that comprehensive stroke centers must have to provide complex stroke care.

-We were named as one of America’s Best Stroke Centers by the Women’s Choice Award advisory board.
-This organization serves as a trusted referral source for women who are searching for highly recommended hospitals, businesses or services.
+Swedish has also been named one of America’s Best Stroke Centers by the Women’s Choice Award advisory board.
 This award is given to hospitals that carry the certification of Advanced Primary Stroke Center or Advanced Comprehensive Stroke Center by the Joint Commission while achieving above average patient recommendation scores.

 What is a stroke?

 A stroke, or "brain attack," occurs when blood flow to an area of the brain is cut off.
 The cells in the affected area of the brain do not get oxygen and begin to die off.
 Abilities controlled by the brain, such as muscle control or memory, can be lost.
 As 30,000 brain cells die each second during a stroke, medical personnel needs to intervene as quickly as possible to stop the stroke and limit any damage.